S100 Computers

 A Production S-100 Board.

-Realizing that a number of people might want to utilize a board like this together with a group of people on the Google Groups S100Computers Forum, "group purchases" will be made in the future.
+Realizing that a number of people might want to utilize a board like this together with a group of people on the Google Groups S100Computers Forum, a "group purchases"is now open.

 Please see here